Professor-Codephreak/MULTAIR/docs/memory.md

 The multair.memoryStorage() engine does not accept any options in its current implementation.
 It is used by simply calling the factory function: multair.memoryStorage()

+File Size Limits: Always enforce strict file size limits when using memoryStorage to mitigate the risk of memory exhaustion.
+Configure the limits.fileSize option in Multair middleware.
+Resource Monitoring: Monitor your application's memory usage closely when using memoryStorage, especially under load.
+For production applications, carefully evaluate if diskStorage or a custom storage engine better suits your needs in terms of scalability, reliability, and resource management.